 Hike or Snowshoe on Open Trails

-Both options offer a fun activity and a chance to get out amongst the trees and enjoy Yosemite’s beauty on foot.
 Most of the trails are open during winter, but keep in mind that the difficulty can ramp up a notch when you’re working with snow, and it becomes much easier to get lost on the less worn paths.
+There is nothing better than hiking and taking in the snowy views of Yosemite from the trail!

 Before heading out, make sure to stop by the Valley Visitor Center to check on trail conditions and get advice on what the best trail is for your experience and ability level.
 You can also book a guided hiking tour if you’re not experienced in hiking in winter conditions.